-A continuation of concepts (concept 1: back to childhood; concept 2: families cater to the most neurotic member) plus strategies to help adult children, with impossible parents untangle a frustrating relationship.
+Concepts 3 and 4–(following concepts 1: back to childhood and 2: families cater to the most neurotic member); plus strategies to help those with impossible parents, untangle a frustrating relationship.

 O.K.
 You get it.
 Concept #3 resonated with Jean (Saturday’s post).
 Sharing her situation with one of our Senior Advisors over a period of time, our Senior Advisor’s response to her was key: “You’re not in good spirits any more, you’re not happy.
 You have a husband and a family.
 I know you’ve said you’d feel guilty not doing for your parents like you’ve been doing.
 But when you’re not respected, you don’t have to feel guilt.”

 Hearing this from a respected older person whose wisdom Jean highly valued was affirming.
 It was also the equivalent of supportive ammunition and Jean “got it.”